Thousands of Turkish nationals in Britain trapped in limbo due to Home Office delays

 “The Home Office says that if they don’t want to wait they can go back to Turkey, but many of these people have been here for years, their children are in school.
 They don’t want to leave and they’re clinging on.”

-Ms Clark called on the Home Office grant individuals who do not receive a decision within reasonable timeframe a temporary visa to enable them to travel, rent and continue to run their businesses effectively.
+Ms Clark called on the Home Office to grant individuals who do not receive a decision within reasonable time frame a temporary visa to enable them to travel, rent and continue to run their businesses effectively.

 “It’s not good for Britain’s reputation globally.
 They are treating a huge business community with utter contempt,” she added.

-Israfil Ebril, president of charity the British Alevi Federation, said hundreds of ECAA applicants had visited the charity’s food bank over the last year because they are suffering financial hardship as a result of Home Office delays.
+Israfil Erbil, president of charity the British Alevi Federation, said hundreds of ECAA applicants had visited the charity’s food bank over the past year because they are suffering financial hardship as a result of Home Office delays.

-He told of one man who had a music teaching business but was unable to secure employment while waiting for his visa extension decision because he could not prove his immigration status.
+He told of one man who had a music teaching business, but was unable to secure employment while waiting for his visa extension decision because he could not prove his immigration status.
 With no income, he and his family were evicted from their home and became homeless.

 “He had been waiting more than 15 months.
 We had to help them.
 They stayed in our homes and sometimes slept in the community centre.
-They lived like this for more than three months until he eventually got his visa,” Mr Ebril said.
+They lived like this for more than three months until he eventually got his visa,” Mr Erbil said.

-In another case, Kerim Beyaz, 44, came to the UK on an ECAA visa at the start on 2020 and started a business of importing sanitation products, which are sold at outlets including Marks and Spencer’s and Boots.
+In another case, Kerim Beyaz, 44, came to the UK on an ECAA visa at the start on 2020 and started a business importing sanitation products, which are sold at outlets including Marks and Spencer’s and Boots.

 He applied for a visa extension at the end of 2020 but is yet to receive a decision.
 He said that being unable to travel as part of his business has meant he has lost thousands of pounds in lost revenue.

-His wife and young son had been planning to join him in the UK but the delay meant they were not able to, and instead he wasn’t able to see them for seven months.
+His wife and young son had been planning to join him in the UK, but the delay meant they were not able to, and instead he wasn’t able to see them for seven months.
 He recently decided to return to Turkey, meaning he now can’t come back to the UK until a decision is made on his visa.

 “I’m feeling depressed.
 I’ve been unable to attend business meetings and I’m worried I will lose customers.
 This question mark hanging over my business and over my family’s future is so stressful,” he said.